margusve/Genome_Analysis_Paper1/README.md

 #Transcriptomics

-6)Reads preprocessing and quality checking (via Trimmomatic and FastQC)
+6)Reads preprocessing and quality checking (via Trimmomatic and FastQC before and after)

-7)Mapping reads to the genome (via BWA)
+7)Mapping reads to the genome (via samtoops for format conversion, feeding into BWA)

+8)Counting the genome reads (via HTSeq)

-8)Differential Expression Analysis (via DESeq2)
+9)Differential Expression Analysis (via DESeq2 in Rmarkdown)

+#Report

+10)Answer questions regarding software and the undergone analysis (see attached final_report.PDF)